Ivyleaf morningglory – Ipomoea hederacea

 Flowers and fruit

 Blue to purple or white petals fused into a funnel shape.
-Fruit are egg-shaped capsules containing dull gray, brown or black seeds with one round and two flattened surfaces.
+Fruits are egg-shaped capsules containing dull gray, brown, or black seeds with one round and two flattened surfaces.

 Reproduction